pantopic/turbokube/terraform/README.md

 The shell scripts here are expected to be altered based on output from terraform and kubeadm.
 They should be run manually in this order:
-- [01-kube.sh](01-kube.sh) should be run on the control nodes to start the kubernetes cluster
+- [01-kube.sh](01-kube.sh) should be run on control nodes in cluster B to start the kubernetes cluster
+- [02-turbo.sh](02-turbo.sh) should be run on the cluster A control node to start the other kubernetes cluster